clef-longeval/longeval-code/clef25/README.md

 The `ir-metadata.yml` file describes your approach in the [ir-metadata format](https://www.ir-metadata.org/) and the `run.txt.gz` files are standard TREC-style run files for the test snapshots (november 2024 and january 2025).

-The directory [sci-submission-skeleton](sci-submission-skeleton) contains an example.
+The directory [sci-submission-skeleton](sci-submission-skeleton) contains an example (please replace all `ENTER_VALUE_HERE` occurences in the ir-metadata.yml file of the skeleton with your actual data to make it valid).

 You can verify and submit your submission via `tira-cli`.